neeharperi/neeharperi.github.io/_publications/SelfSupervisedReID.md

 ---
-title: "The Devil is in the Details: Self-Sueprvised Attention for Vehicle Re-ID"
+title: "The Devil is in the Details: Self-Supervised Attention for Vehicle Re-ID"
 collection: publications
 permalink: /publications/SelfSupervisedReID
 excerpt: ''